ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 If you want to create a replica in another region, you need to establish service-to-service authorizations first.
 Both file service instances must belong to the same account.
 Cross-account replication is not supported.
 For more information, see [Establishing service-to-service authorizations for {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-file-s2s-auth).
 {: requirement}

-[Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability.
-When you create file shares with regional availability, data is automatically replicated throughout the region, so you don't need to set up replication pairs.
-Cross-regional replication of regional file shares is not supported in this release.
+When you create file shares with regional availability, data is automatically replicated throughout the region, so you don't need to set up replication pairs within the region.

 Currently, cross-regional replication for zonal file shares is not supported in the Chennai - Airtel and Mumbai - Airtel regions.
 {: restriction}